top of page

 Psychotherapy:

-While CBT is often seen as an active, tools-based therapy, it also allows space to explore past experiences and understand how they’ve shaped belief systems that continue to influence how we respond to situations today.
+While CBT is known as an active, tools-based therapy, it also offers space to explore past experiences and understand how they’ve shaped belief and responses that influence your life today.

 I integrate Acceptance and Commitment Therapy (ACT) into my practice, having completed additional training in this area.
-This allows me to offer a more holistic approach to therapy.
-ACT is a mindfulness-based behavioural therapy, which teaches us how to accept unpleasant thoughts and feelings, rather than trying to eliminate them, whilst taking meaningful action in our lives.
-While we can't always control what happens around us, what we think or what we feel, we can choose how we respond, guided by what matters to us.
+ACT is a mindfulness-based approach that helps us learn how to make space for difficult thoughts and feelings, rather than trying to eliminate them, whilst taking meaningful action in our lives.

 What to expect: